Undoubtedly, the personal training business has become a focal point of the fitness world over the past few decades.

 And it’s similar to holding clients accountable but with that little extra edge.
-Now some personal trainers are better motivators than others but as you grow, you will learn motivation techniques that help keep clients on track and with their eyes on the ultimate prize – and that’s achieving their goals!
+Some personal trainers are better motivators than others, but as you grow, you will learn motivation techniques that help keep clients on track and with their eyes on the ultimate prize – achieving their goals!

-In a way, as a personal trainer, you are almost like a therapist as well.
+In a way, as a personal trainer, you are also almost like a therapist.
 That’s because you will find that incredible bonds will build between you and your clients.

-They will talk to you about their lives, their work, their families and more.
-They may even open up to you about their problems, it all depends on the bond that forms between you.
+They will talk to you about their lives, work, families, and more.
+They may even open up to you about their problems; it all depends on the bond that forms between you.

-If you have an excellent relationship with a particular client that is struggling, you could even sit them down and see if they will open up about the problem.
+If you have an excellent relationship with a struggling client, you could even sit them down and see if they will open up about the problem.
 See what I mean about being a therapist!

 Personal trainers are perfectly placed to find a special niche to work in

-I have mentioned this briefly already but let’s look a little more in-depth at it now.
+I have mentioned this briefly already, but let’s look at it more in-depth now.
 As a personal trainer, you are in one of the best positions to decide your special niche in the industry.